shopperlabs/docs/configuration.md

 ## Settings
 Settings are a very important part of an e-commerce site administration.
 Shopper has understood this very well and has set up a settings file, to allow you to add or modify the default settings of Shopper.

-In this file you can add parameters or delete those you don't need to simplify your store or to make it larger
+In this `settings.php` file under the shopper config folder, you can add parameters or delete those you don't need to simplify your store or to make it larger.

 ```php
 return [